slifin/breeze/README.md

 if statements are a shorthand to evaluate a conditional and run a block of code, said block of code must be unnamed, local (unreusable), unopinionated about what it imports from the outer scope and type unsafe.

-When we construct our programs in this way we encourage nesting within our scope, particularly when your code is being modified at a later date, it's tempting to modify the code at the nesting point rather than creating a new named operation.

 What could we do differently to nesting via the if statement?